pereiramemo/BiG-MEx/README.md

 # BiG-MEx
+## Repository under construction.
+Links and tools might not work as expected or not work at all.

 BiG-MEx: a tool for the mining of Biosynthetic Gene Cluster (BGC) domains and classes in metagenomic data.
 It consists of the following modules:
 1. run_bgc_profiler: BGC protein domains annotation and BGC class abundance predictions
 2. run_bgc_dom_div: BGC domain-based diversity analysis.